autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Rust differentiates between "unit" tests and "integration" tests, as [described by its documentation](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/second-edition/ch11-03-test-organization.html).
+rust differentiates between "unit" tests and "integration" tests, as [described by its documentation](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/book/second-edition/ch11-03-test-organization.html).

-Unit tests are annotated with `#[test] macro`, and integration tests are annotated with`#[cfg(test)] macro`.
-In addition, [quickcheck]() can be used for property testing using randomly generated inputs.
+unit tests are annotated with `#[test] macro`, and integration tests are annotated with`#[cfg(test)] macro`. in addition, [quickcheck]() can be used for property testing using randomly generated inputs.

-In particular, the test `hash_btree_insert_get` was provided as an example of a "simulation test", generating scenarios where two different data structures (`HashMap` and `BTreeMap`) are tested to behave "the same" for `insert()` and `get()` through this check:
+in particular, the test `hash_btree_insert_get` was provided as an example of a "simulation test", generating scenarios where two different data structures (`HashMap` and `BTreeMap`) are tested to behave "the same" for `insert()` and `get()` through this check:

 ```rust
 assert_eq!(hmap.get(&k), bmap.get(&k));